Cryogenic Materials Repository: A Public Resource and New Measurements for Cryogenic Research Applications: Conclusion

 \section{Conclusion}

-In summary, this work presents the CMR, a public, Python-based repository to store material properties and fits across a vast temperature range.
+In summary, this work presents the CMR, a public, Python-based repository for storing material properties and fits across a wide temperature range.
 The repository stores thermal conductivity data and published fits in an accessible format.
 It employs a transparent and adaptable fitting algorithm to create new fits from that data.
-The repository is presently accessible as a public GitHub repository.
-The open-source format ensures the repository can be adapted and updated to meet the community's future needs.
+The repository is currently accessible as a public GitHub repository, enabling adaptation and updates to meet the community's future needs.
 Planned developments will include additional material properties, data, materials, and custom components.

 Sub-kelvin thermal conductivity tests conducted at UT Austin are expanding the offerings of the CMR database.
 Measurement results of the CFRP samples are in agreement with previous measurements, and so far do not show a significant difference between different manufacturers.
 The results from Al 6061-T6, 1100-O, and 1100-H14 are also in agreement with previous measurements.
 Our measurements augment the data available at sub-kelvin temperatures and highlight the distinction between aluminum alloys.
 Continued testing of samples of varying materials and components will further expand the available data on cryogenic material properties.
 This repository and the newest material testing will serve as a valuable tool to the low-temperature detector community.